Craniotomy: Complications

-Complications can occur following craniotomy.
-The incidence and severity of these complications depend on patient factors, the nature of the surgery, surgical technique, and the underlying condition being treated.
+Complications can occur during or after a craniotomy.
+How often they happen, and how serious they are, depends on the patient, the kind of surgery, how it's performed, and the condition being treated.

 Meningitis and infection

 Meningitis occurs in about 0.8 to 1.5% of individuals undergoing craniotomy.
 Perioperative antibiotic prophylaxis may be used to prevent meningitis in craniotomy patients.

 According to the Journal of Neurosurgery, clinical studies indicated that "the risk for meningitis was independently associated with perioperative steroid use and ventricular drainage".
 In a series of 334 procedures, their results showed that traumatic brain injuries were the predominant cause of bacterial meningitis.
 Nearly 40% of patients developed one or more infections.

 Cerebrospinal fluid shunt (CSF) associates with the risk of meningitis due to the following factors: pre-shunt associated infections, post-operative CSF leakage, lack of experience from the neurosurgeon, premature birth/young age, advanced age, shunt revisions for dysfunction, and neuroendoscopes.
 The way shunts are operated on each patient relies heavily on the cleanliness of the site.
 Once bacteria penetrates the area of a CSF, the procedure becomes more complicated.

 The skin is especially necessary to address because it is an external organ.
 Scratching the incision site can easily create an infection due to there being no barrier between the open air and wound.
 Aside from scratching, decubitus ulcer and tissues near the shunt site are also leading pathways for infection susceptibility.